yazeedomar/Nodes-Movement/README.md

 # Nodes-Movement
-A Plugin for [Glyphs.app](https://glyphsapp.com)  to show path nodes movement between masters with arrows
+A Plugin for [Glyphs.app](https://glyphsapp.com)  that shows the movement of path nodes between masters with arrows representation.

 ![Nodes Movement](images/Screenshot.png)